 Switching from renting to owning a home comes with many changes.
 As a renter you were able to call your landlord any time something went wrong.
-As a homeowner you are responsible for the maintenance and repairs of your home – this can be very expensive.
+As a homeowner you are responsible for the maintenance and repairs of your home like Water Heater Replacement – this can be very expensive.

 As a homeowner there are many times when an emergency fund will come into play.
 Here are some of the surprises that come along with being a homeowner.